kitnato/neverquest/source/data/manual.md

 #### Burning

 Inflicted by fire [elemental](#elemental-damage) damage.
-When burning, the monster cannot regenerate.
+While burning, the monster cannot regenerate.

 #### Frozen

 Inflicted by ice [elemental](#elemental-damage) damage.
-When frozen, attack rate and movement speed (time to close [distance](#range)) is slowed.
+While frozen, attack rate and movement speed (time to close [distance](#range)) is slowed.

 #### Shocked

 Inflicted by lightning [elemental](#elemental-damage) damage.
-When shocked, damage dealt is reduced.
+While shocked, the monster takes more damage from all sources.

 #### Stagger

-While staggered, the monster takes more damage from all sources.
+While staggered, the monster deals less damage.
 The extent of this is determined by the [stagger rating](#stagger-rating).

 Requires the [shieldcraft](#shieldcraft) skill.

 #### Stun

-While stunned, the monster's hit accuracy is reduced, meaning it may miss completely.
+While stunned, the monster's hit accuracy is reduced, which may make it miss an attack completely.
 The extent of this is determined by the [stun rating](#stun-rating).

 Requires the [traumatology](#traumatology) skill.